 - Be extra careful when a client has a skin, eye, or mouth infection.
 Only use disposable (single use) makeup applicators that are immediately disposed of after use and don’t double-dip.
 After this client is finished, you must wash your hands and use hand sanitiser before moving to another client or touching your face.

-For one-off clients where you are using your makeup kit, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
-For a long-term client (like on a TV series for example), use individual containers or “just for them” makeup items.
+- Avoid sharing makeup.
+For one-off clients, use a clean implement (for example, a spatula or brush) to remove a tiny amount of product.
+For a long-term client (like on a TV series), use individual containers or makeup items bought just for them.

-Double dipping means going from a product to a face/skin, then back in the product.
-However, it is so easy to avoid, especially for cream and liquid products.
-For instance, just use disposable applicators or a spatula to remove a small amount of product for using, ideally to put on a palette.
-It amazes me how many makeup artists we see double dipping!
-Like using the mascara wand in the tube on lots of people, or sticking fingers in a pot of Carmex, to the lips and back in the pot – and then offering it to all and sundry, who also have a go.
+- Don’t double-dip.
+Double-dipping means going from a product to the skin and back into the product.
+However, it is easy to avoid.
+For instance, use disposable applicators or a spatula to remove a small amount of product for use.
+It amazes us how many makeup artists we see double-dipping.
+Like using the mascara wand in the tube on lots of people, or lots of fingers in and out of lip balm.
 Use a cotton bud instead of your finger and don’t dip it in the pot after it’s been on your kissers.
-Ah, it’s not really that difficult is it!
+Ah, it’s not really that difficult, is it!

 - Do not blow on your brushes or makeup.
 This blows spit and germs all over them.
 How’d you like the waiter to blow on your food as he plonks it down in front of you?!

 - Use disposable sponges and clean powder puffs for each client.
 For crowd work, inexpensive bath sponges are great – tear it into small pieces and use a fresh bit on each background artist.
 It is noticed and appreciated – we’ve had many comments from background artists on our good standard of hygiene.
 No one wants a used sponge on their face!